Toward Falsifying Causal Graphs Using a Permutation-Based Test: A baseline for violations of local Markov conditions

-We now formalize the concept of being random relative to each other.
-To this end, let $S_n$ denote the set of permutations $\pi$ on the vertices $\{1, ..., n\}$ of some graph $\graph$.
+\looseness=-1 A natural choice for a baseline that satisfies all the requirements above can be constructed by sampling node-permutations of $\Ggiven$.
+More formally, let $S_n$ denote the set of permutations $\pi$ on the vertices $\{1, ..., n\}$ of some graph $\graph$.
 For any permutation $\pi \in S_n$ we denote with $\sigma_\pi(\graph)$ the graph for which the edge $i \to j$ exists iff $\pi(i) \to \pi(j)$ exists in $\graph$.
 Because of the one-to-one correspondence between $\pi$ and $\sigma$ we will drop the subscript and in the following refer to $\sigma\in S_\graph$ as one node-permutation of $\graph$.

-The most extreme formalization of the skepticism whether the DAG $\Ggiven$ captures any information about the true causal DAG then reads:
+We can then construct our baseline by sampling random node-permutations $\sigma\in S_\Ggiven$ of the given graph $\Ggiven$.
+Let $O(\Ggiven)$ define the orbit of $\Ggiven$ under $S_\Ggiven$, i.e., the set of DAGs obtained via permutations.
+Since all DAGs in $O(\Ggiven)$ imply the same CIs as $\Ggiven$ up to renaming of variables, they satisfy P1 and P2.
+Furthermore, they satisfy P3 since the set of CIs entailed by a graph are closed under the semi-graphoid axioms.\footnote{ This is because faithful distributions exist, which satisfy only CIs corresponding to d-separation.}\footnote{This choice of baseline comes with another feature, namely the implicit testing of violations of faithfulness (\cf \suppref{sec:supp_faithfulness}).}